Even just hearing that word conjures up all kinds of warm and fuzzy feelings for me.

 These are world-class businesses.
 Because of that, they tend to rake in more profit year in and year out.

-The growing dividends that are sent my way by the businesses I own a slice of are enough to cover my basic personal expenses in life, meaning I don’t need to ever have a job again.
-Haven’t had one since turning 32 years old.
-And I have no plans to ever have one again.
+The growing dividends that are sent my way by the businesses I own a slice of are enough to cover my essential expenses in life.
+Better yet, these dividends are growing faster than my expenses.

 If you’re interested in using dividend growth investing to achieve FIRE for yourself, check out my two best-selling books on this: The Dividend Mantra Way and 5 Steps To Retire In 5 Years (also available in paperback).